jaumemy/macheight-sampleproject/README.md

 the pairs (there may be other pairs as well).

 The algorithm to find the pairs must be faster than O(n^2).

-## Evaluation

-The project will be evaluated on its correctness, i.e., all features work as specified.
-The cleanliness of the code will also be evaluated, as well as the architecture of the components.
-The matches page must work in a reasonable amount of time and memory usage.
-Best practices and unit tests are looked upon very kindly.

-This is _not_ a closed book test.
-You are encouraged to reach out with any questions that you come across.

-## Submission

-The preferred form of submission is by publishing a public repo on github with your code and a README file explaining how to run the code.
-I also can accept an emailed zip file with the same contents.